The Seventh Seal, 8:1-9:21

-Rev 8:1 When he opened the seventh seal, there was silence in heaven for about half an hour.
+8:1 Now when the Lamb opened the seventh seal there was silence in heaven for about half an hour.

 Seals 1-6 have dealt with the events of history.
 The fact that there is a seventh seal indicates that there is a life beyond; but the silence tells us that the revelation of the life to come is not quite yet.